Tiana-C/S3-Static-Website/README.md

-# AWS Project: Static Website Hosting on S3
+# Static Website Hosting on S3

 ## Overview
 This project demonstrates how to host a **static website on Amazon S3** using the AWS Free Tier.